MontclairRobotics/FRC-Programming-Guide/src/Java-Fundamentals/course/Control-Flow.md

 >>>> Cannot divide by zero!
 >>>> Program continues...
 >```
-Without the try catch block, if the ArithmeticException went to Java, then the rest of any code following would not execute (see the print statement after not present in the terminal output).
+Without the try catch block, if the ArithmeticException went to Java, then the rest of any code following would not execute (see the print statement after not present in the terminal output). more